cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-index.md

 :   **Note:** Turning `fastupdate` off via `ALTER INDEX` prevents future insertions from going into the list of pending index entries, but does not in itself flush previous entries.
 You might want to `VACUUM` the table or call `gin_clean_pending_list()` function afterward to ensure the pending list is emptied.

-gin_pending_list_limit
+**`gin_pending_list_limit`**

-:   Custom `gin_pending_list_limit` parameter.
+Custom `gin_pending_list_limit` parameter.
 This value is specified in kilobytes.

 BRIN indexes accept different parameters:

-pages_per_range
+**`pages_per_range`**

-:   Defines the number of table blocks that make up one block range for each entry of a BRIN index (see the [BRIN Index Introduction](https://www.postgresql.org/docs/12/brin-intro.html) in the PostgreSQL documentation for details).
+Defines the number of table blocks that make up one block range for each entry of a BRIN index (see the [BRIN Index Introduction](https://www.postgresql.org/docs/12/brin-intro.html) in the PostgreSQL documentation for details).
 The default is 128.

-autosummarize
+**`autosummarize`**

-:   Defines whether a summarization run is queued for the previous page range whenever an insertion is detected on the next one.
+Defines whether a summarization run is queued for the previous page range whenever an insertion is detected on the next one.
 See [BRIN Index Maintenance](https://www.postgresql.org/docs/12/brin-intro.html#BRIN-OPERATION) in the PostgreSQL documentation for more information.
 The default is `off`.

 ## Notes
 Refer to the [Indexes](https://www.postgresql.org/docs/12/indexes.html) topics in the PostgreSQL documentation for information about when indexes can be used, when they are not used, and in which particular situations they can be useful.